abhiver222/SWIM-Distributed-Group-Membership/readme.md

 The protocol assumes that the cluster will have atleast 4 machines.
 If you are running it in a different environment, change the INTRODUCER in membership.go to your introducers ip, then pull to the other machines.

 The repo consists of a writeup which describes out protocol and how it scales with increasing machines.

+TODO: add gossiping for mem list propagation from Introducer
+TODO: add SWIM random messaging in case of packet drops
+TODO: try playing with a TCP connection for some parts but keep UDP for failure detection